Frequently Asked Questions

 What if I forget my password and the challenge answers?

-If you're a business user, you can contact your Business Profile Manager(s) or Business Account Manager(s).
+If you have a Business BCeID, first contact your Business Profile Manager(s) or Business Account Manager(s).
 You can search the BCeID Business Directory for their contact information.
+If necessary, the Business BCeID account owner may contact the Service BC Help Desk for assistance.

 Can I change my password or user ID?

 Yes.
-Both items can be changed in the Manage Account section of the site when you are logged in.
+Both items can be changed in the Manage Account section in the BCeID application once you are logged in.

 What is verifying an identity?

-• entering an activation code mailed to the verified address
+• entering an activation code mailed to the verified address, or

-• speaking with a BCeID Identity Services Analyst
+• speaking with a BCeID Customer Support Analyst, or

-Why do I need to visit a BCeID Point of Service location?
+Why would I need to visit a BCeID Point of Service location?

-If some sort of identity verification is required to complete your registration request for a Personal or Business BCeID, an authorized BCeID agent needs to confirm that the information provided during registration matches the appropriate identity documents.
+If identity verification is required to complete your registration request for a Business BCeID, an authorized BCeID agent needs to confirm that the information provided during registration matches the appropriate identity documents.

 Are there BCeID Point of Service locations outside British Columbia?